How to Name Your Business: Introduction

 TIP #10: Give it Time, But Get the Domain Name ASAP

-It’s important to take your time and make the right business name decision.
+It’s essential to take your time and make the right business name decision.
 But you’ll want to keep in mind that there are over 350 million registered domain names, and that number increases by the day.

 If you find a great available domain name, it’s important to remember that anyone in the world can register it.